Ikuv keriah

 Ikuv keriah (עיכוב קריאה) was a practice of European Jews in which a person could delay the Torah reading in the synagogue until his complaint was heard by the community and its leadership.
+This custom allowed the synagogue to become a court.
+Some believe this is the reason why the Kol Nidre prayer is appropriate on the night before Yom Kippur.

 Practice

 The complainant would stand by the Torah ark, and prevent the removal of the Torah scroll before its ceremonial reading in synagogue.
 By custom, no person had the right to move him from his place, until one of the community leaders promised to stand by him and take care of his complaint.
 The complaint could be against either the community or an individual.